Free State of Bavaria (Weimar Republic): Eisner government

 In Munich, Erhard Auer at the head of the SPD leadership met with representatives of the unions on the morning of 8 November and decided that the best way to moderate the revolutionary forces under Eisner was to take part in his new government.
 Eisner agreed to work with the SPD and the middle-class parties as long as they accepted the new form of government and that the workers', soldiers' and peasants' councils were the holders of state power.
 After they reached an agreement, they filled out a list of ministers.
 It was completed the same afternoon and presented to the provisional National Council (Nationalrat), which was made up of members of the pre-revolutionary Landtag and of the workers', soldiers' and peasants' councils.
 The National Council had little function other than to give the new government a veneer of legitimacy.
-The new government consisted of three USPD members, with Eisner as minister-president, three SPD members and one independent:
+The new government consisted of three USPD members, with Eisner as minister-president, three SPD members and one independent.

 The Eisner government quickly stated its goals.
 It renounced any significant state takeover of industry and emphasized urgent needs such as increasing the food supply, handling demobilization and creating jobs.
 It also advocated the separation of church and state and a strongly federal Germany which would include German-Austria.
-Even though Eisner was against a soviet-style council republic, he saw a role for the workers', soldiers' and peasants' councils in his government.
-He pushed to have them oversee public administration, work towards a transformation to socialism and help to democratize the mass of the people.
-In an attempt to show the outside world the extent of the change in the new Germany, he published imperial files which showed the old regime's responsibility in the start of World War I. The political right saw his action as treasonous, and it roused considerable hatred against him.
+Even though Eisner was against a Soviet-style council republic, he saw a role for the workers', soldiers' and peasants' councils in his government.
+He pushed to have them oversee public administration, work towards a transformation to socialism and help to democratise the masses of the people.
+In an attempt to show the outside world the extent of the change in the new Germany, he published imperial files which showed the old regime's responsibility for the start of World War I. The political right saw his action as treasonous, and it roused considerable hatred against him.